Input Feature Dataset

 Maximum Overview Size

-The terrain overview is akin to the image thumbnail concept.
+The terrain overview is similar to the image thumbnail concept.
 It is the coarsest representation of the terrain dataset, and the maximum size represents the upper limit of the number of measurement points that can be sampled to create the overview.

 Window Size Method